liber-bkm/liber/README.md

 The `#` button (top right, next to settings) opens the tags and folders page: counts, direct rename forms, guarded deletes, and suggested automation rules for hosts that keep landing in one folder.
 Renaming onto an existing name merges, exactly like `--tags`/`--folders` on the CLI.

 The gear button (top right) opens `/settings`, a settings page for your collection.
 It shows which external tools liber detected on your machine (`single-file`, `monolith`, chromium for the browser pipe, your open/editor commands), shows the effective directories, and lets you override any of them, including `archive_backend` and `monolith_use_browser`.
 Changes are written straight to `config.json` and take effect immediately.
 The same page manages automation rules: add, edit (optionally with reapply), delete, and re-run all rules against existing bookmarks, the same things `liber --auto` does on the command line.
+A maintenance section on the same page runs the `liber -r` commands (merge, all, prune, compact, prune journal) with checkboxes and shows the report, the same thing `liber -r` does on the command line.

 # Configuration